apache/phoenix-site/site/source/src/site/markdown/roadmap.md

 7. **[STRUCT type](https://issues.apache.org/jira/browse/PHOENIX-477)**.
 Allow declarations of multiple fields of different data types that would be packed into a single cell to reduce the per column storage overhead.
 17. **[OLAP Extensions](https://issues.apache.org/jira/browse/PHOENIX-154)**.
 Support the `WINDOW`, `PARTITION OVER`, `RANK`, and other SQL-92 extensions.
 16. **[Multi-version Row Queries](https://issues.apache.org/jira/browse/PHOENIX-590)**.
 Expose the time dimension of rows through a built-in function to allow aggregation and trending over multiple row versions.
-18. **[Table Sampling](https://issues.apache.org/jira/browse/PHOENIX-153)**.
-Support the <code>TABLESAMPLE</code> clause by implementing a filter that uses the guideposts established by stats gathering to only return n rows per region.
 14. **Security Features**.
 A number of existing HBase security features in 0.94 could be leverage and new security features being added to 0.98 could be leveraged in the future.
     * **[Support GRANT and REVOKE](https://issues.apache.org/jira/browse/PHOENIX-672)**.
 Support the standard GRANT and REVOKE SQL commands through an HBase AccessController.
     * **[Surface support for encryption](https://issues.apache.org/jira/browse/PHOENIX-673)**.
 Surface specification of what should be encrypted now that HBase supports transparent encryption.